-Heacham is a small parish in the northwest of the county, on the coast near Hunstanton.
+Heacham is a parish in the northwest of the county, on the coast near Hunstanton.
 Heacham was just a small village on 19th century Ordnance Survey maps and Faden’s map of 1797 but grew rapidly over the 20th century and is popular with tourists and holidaymakers.

 The cropmarks of three late prehistoric postholes or pits (NHER 26829) and a late prehistoric trackway (NHER 26885) are visible on aerial photographs.
 Palaeolithic flint handaxes (NHER 1399 and 1400), a Mesolithic tranchet axehead (NHER 1401) and Mesolithic flakes (NHER 1400 and 1402), Neolithic flint axeheads (including NHER 1404, 1411, 1413, 1414, 1417, 1420, 14703 and 17754) and other Neolithic flint implements including scrapers, cores and arrowheads (NHER 1405, 1406, 1407, 1415, 1418, 1421 and others) and a fragment of Neolithic pottery (NHER 1409) have been found.
 The skeleton of a woman (NHER 14065) was found in 1973 during building work, and has been dated to the Late Neolithic period.